Mischling: Nazi definitions of Mischling

 A person who did not belong to any of these categorical conditions, but had two Jewish grandparents was classified as a Jewish Mischling of the first degree according to the racial constructs implemented by Nazis.
 A person with only one Jewish grandparent was classified as a Mischling of the second degree.

-Following the Nuremberg Laws, in November 1935 the Citizenship Law gained its first amendment stating that Jews were to be stripped of all civic rights including that of voting.
+Following the passage of the Nuremberg Laws, in November 1935, the Citizenship Law gained its first amendment, and it stated that Jews were to be stripped of all of their civil rights, including the right to vote.
 Within the amendment the Law for the Defense of German Blood and Honor took effect, defining various forbidden marriage scenarios for Mischling specifically.
-Nazis claimed that it was acceptable for Mischling of the first degree to marry “full Jews” in turn becoming Jewish as well as marry other Mischling.
-However, according to this so-called Law it was inadmissible for Mischling to marry Germans and mix “races”.
-Hitler’s goal of this amendment was to have as many Mischling as possible become a “full Jew” through marriage.
-A month later a second amendment was added to the Citizenship Law on December 21, 1935, which continued the persecution against Jews by removing “full Jews” or Mischling from professions such as those in the education, health, and civic departments.
+Nazis claimed that it was acceptable for Mischling of the first degree to marry "full Jews" in turn becoming Jewish as well as marry other Mischling.
+However, this law prohibited Mischling from marrying Germans and thereby mixing "races".
+Hitler’s goal of this amendment was to have as many Mischling as possible become a "full Jew" through marriage.
+A month later a second amendment was added to the Citizenship Law on 21 December 1935, which continued the persecution against Jews by removing "full Jews" or Mischling from professions such as those in the education, health, and civic departments.

 According to the 1939 Reich census, there were about 72,000 Mischlinge of the 1st degree, ~39,000 of the 2nd degree, and potentially tens of thousands at higher degrees, which went unrecorded as those people were considered Aryans by the Reich.

 According to historian Bryan Mark Rigg, up to 160,000 soldiers who were one-quarter, one-half, and even fully Jewish served in the German armed forces during World War II.
 This included several generals, admirals, and at least one field marshal: Erhard Milch.